STAY IN THE HIMALAYAN MOUNTAINS

 Classical conditioning is a basic form of learning whereby a neutral stimulus is paired with another stimulus that naturally elicits a certain response; the neutral stimulus comes to elicit the same response as the stimulus that automatically elicits the response.
-In psychology, implications for therapies and treatments using classical conditioning differ from operant conditioning.
+Classical conditioning is a learning process that occurs when two stimuli are repeatedly paired: a response which is at first elicited by the second stimulus is eventually elicited by the first stimulus on its own.
+Implications for therapies and treatments using classical conditioning differ from operant conditioning.
+Operant conditioning is the process by which an individual's behavior is shaped by Reinforcement, or by Punishment.

 Eliciting the Right Response